On Path diagrams and Stirling permutations: Other branched continued fractions for -Stirling permutations

-In the special case $k=2$ Janson~\cite{Jan2008} showed that the class of $2$-Stirling permutations of size $n$ is in bijection with the class of plane-oriented increasing trees of size $n+1$.
-A bijection between ternary increasing tree of size $n$ and plane-oriented increasing trees of size $n+1$ was given in~\cite{JanKuPa2008}.
-We will provide a bijection between path diagrams with an infinite number of rise vectors, plane-oriented increasing trees and Stirling permutations.
-For the path diagram description we proceed as in Subsection~\ref{TYPESsublocal}: First we introduce a family of step vectors; then we state the bijection between plane-oriented increasing trees and path diagrams with suitably defined possibility function.
-The family of step vectors consists of an infinite number of rise vectors $\mathbf{a}=(a_{\ell})_{\ell\in\N}$, with $a_\ell=(1,\ell)$ for $\ell\in\N$, a fall vector $b=(1,-1)$, and a level vector $c=(1,0)$.
-To each word $u=u_1\dots u_n$ on the alphabet $\mathcal{A}=\{\mathbf{a},b,c\}$ there exists an associated sequence of points $M_0M_1\dots M_n$, with $M_0=(0,0)$ such that $M_j=M_{j-1}+u_j$, for all $1\le j\le n$.
-As before, we only consider paths that are positive and ending at $(0,0)$, $M_n=M_0$.
-Moreover, we label the paths according to their vertical positions.
-Note that the path diagram representation of plane-oriented increasing trees encodes the tree via their outdegree distribution.
+In the special case $k=2$ Janson~\cite{Jan2008} showed that the class of $2$-Stirling permutations of size $n$ is in bijection with the class of plane-oriented recursive trees of size $n+1$.
+A bijection between ternary increasing trees of size $n$ and plane-oriented recursive trees of size $n+1$ was given in~\cite{JanKuPa2008}.
+We will provide a bijection between path diagrams with \L ukasiewicz paths with unrestricted number of ``rise" steps, plane-oriented recursive trees and Stirling permutations.